 Eviction filings in New Mexico fell sharply in early 2020.
 While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
 This order remained in effect until early 2022.

 This plot shows monthly eviction filings in New Mexico over the last year.
 Filings are displayed relative to the pre-pandemic average for the same set of months.
 You can toggle the plot to display filing counts and to extend the time frame back to January 2020.1

 Eviction filings by defendant race/ethnicity and gender

 There are often large racial/ethnic and gender disparities in eviction risk.
 Here, we estimate the demographic characteristics of those filed against for eviction over the last year.
 We compare to data from the ACS that show the share of renters in the same categories.1

 New Mexico is divided into 33 counties.
-In each, we map the number of eviction filings over the last four weeks.
+In each, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2